sosamauro/weather-app/README.md

 ### Description

 Hi!
-This is a simple weather app made with the API of OpenWeather
+This is a simple weather app made with the API of OpenWeather.

 Users should be able to:

-- Search the weather of any city.
+- Search the actual weather of any city.
 - See the temperature, a description, humidity and wind speed.

 ### Live Demo